oxheadalpha/xtz-shots-website/getting-started.md

 We are generating these artifacts in a Kubernetes environment.

-The source code for the snapshot engine will be open-sourced shortly as part of the [tezos-k8s](https://github.com/oxheadalpha/tezos-k8s) Helm chart.
+The snapshot engine can be deployed as a [tezos-k8s](https://github.com/oxheadalpha/tezos-k8s/charts/snapshotEngine) Helm chart.

 ### Brought to you by Oxhead Alpha